The blameless blog

 In DevOps, we repeatedly hear the term CI/CD where CI stands for Continuous integration and CD stands for continuous delivery/deployment.
 Continuous deployment and continuous delivery are two terms that are often used interchangeably but are actually quite different.
 Before diving deeper into how they differ, let’s understand the concept of continuous integration.

 At the core of DevOps is continuous integration, which makes the entire CI/CD process possible.
-It works as a safety net that allows developers to find and prevent issues before they reach the end-user.
+It works as a safety net that allows development teams to find and prevent issues before they reach the end-user.
 They can ship the code with more confidence, but the deployment process may still belong and error-prone.

 The CI process starts with the developers sending a pull request (PR) to merge the code into the central repository.
 This triggers an automated build and testing sequence to begin.
 During the build stage, the program is first compiled (depending on the programming language).
 There’s also increasing popularity of packaging the code in a Docker container.
 Afterward, automated tests are run on the code to verify its UI behavior, specific units, application performance, etc. Automating the integration and testing allows for much faster and more frequent updates.
 This allows engineers to make safer incremental changes, rather than needing to make lots of changes to justify the overhead of integration.